debops/debops/docs/ansible/roles/php/getting-started.rst

    php__sury: True

 This will add the required OpenPGP keys and APT repositories.
-The order of the package versions should ensure that the PHP7 packages will be installed on Debian Jessie.

 Custom environment role